Published On: Jun 12 2011 10:35:32 PM EDTUpdated On: Jul 17 2015 02:00:00 AM EDT

 Donna D'Errico got her "Baywatch" initiation as Donna Marco on the spin-off "Baywatch Nights" in 1996 and began appearing on the main show soon after.

-Since leaving "Baywatch" in 1998, D'Errico has been in numerous independent films such as "Intervention," "Inconceivable" and "The Making of Plus One."
+Since leaving "Baywatch" in 1998, D'Errico has been in numerous independent films such as "Intervention," "Inconceivable," "The Making of Plus One" and "Only God Can."

 Parker Stevenson, known previously for his work on "The Hardy Boys/Nancy Drew Mysteries" series, was part of the original cast of "Baywatch" in the 1989 season, playing Craig Pomeroy.
 He later returned for the syndicated 1997 and 1998 seasons.